dorven/nokia_task/README.md

 # Traffic Monitoring System
 ### MonitoringSystem Interfaces
 MonitoringSystem class should be instantiated first.
+For example:
 ```
 MonitoringSystem m;
 ```